 Deal with conflicts – always.
 Never avoid or bulldoze them.
 As long as you are in the same organization, you are going to be working with the same people.
 So, might as well resolve your conflicts and maintain a great work environment.
 Avoiding or crushing conflicts will only worsen the situation.

 Set clear and measurable objectives

-Setting clear targets are important for performance management.
+Setting clear targets is important for performance management.
 Whenever you set targets for your employees, make sure that they are practical and make sure that they are crystal clear.
 Any ambiguities will definitely cause conflicts later on.
-Moreover, it makes your employee evaluation process concrete and employees truly understand where they stand.
+Moreover, it makes your employee evaluation process concrete, and employees truly understand where they stand.